Dear Donors, please read and comply with the following No-Contact Drop Spot Guidelines.

 Reschedule your donation plans if you are feeling unwell with Covid-19 or flu-like symptoms.
 See the Resources at the end of this document for a link to the MB Shared Health Screening Tool.

 Postpone delivering your donation by 30 days if the baby items you are giving have been in a home with a suspected or confirmed case of Covid-19, or other contagious illness.
-Surfaces including hard plastic, cardboard and clothing can transfer infections to people and our goal is to keep our volunteers healthy.
+While it is unlikely that surfaces including hard plastic, cardboard and clothing can transfer infections to people and our goal is to keep our volunteers healthy.
 We will accept donations from homes that have had Covid-19 cases if one month has passed since having anyone contagious living in the home.
-If you are unsure, please contact us at email@example.com and ask for help planning your donation delivery.
+If you are unsure, please contact us at firstname.lastname@example.org and ask for help planning your donation delivery.

 Reduce unnecessary deliveries by only donating eligible items.
 Prior to donating, learn what items we can use by visiting our ‘What to Donate’ webpage.
 Donating eligible items is always important but is especially important when we are trying to reduce unnecessary contact and risk during the time of Covid-19.
 See the Resources at the end of this document for a link to our ‘What to Donate’ webpage.